mayurb7/AI-Customer-Support-Bot/README.md

 This project is a functional simulation of an AI-powered customer support chatbot.
 It is designed to handle frequently asked questions, maintain conversational context, and intelligently escalate issues to a human agent when necessary.
-The application is built with a Python Flask backend, a simple vanilla JavaScript frontend, and integrates with an LLM (in this case, via the OpenAI API) for generating intelligent responses.
+The application is built with a Python Flask backend, a simple vanilla JavaScript frontend, and integrates with an LLM (in this case, via the Gemini API) for generating intelligent responses.

 ===>>>Features :